 One thing is fairly sure, if you are interested in flex nibs: it's likely not worth your while buying the rarer, more expensive 'elbow' nibs for left-handed calligraphy.
 They don't seem to perform quite so well as standard Copperplate nibs anyway, they're more expensive, and were only designed to make it easier for right-handers to get the nib round to the correct angle.
 That's something you won't have difficulty with, so stick with original (good quality) copperplate nibs.

-What if the majority of Western calligraphers had all been left-handed instead of right-handed ...?
+So I have tried to duplicate the experience by turning things backwards for myself and having a go.
+After all, what if the majority of Western calligraphers had all been left-handed instead of right-handed ...?
 What if, as a race, we humans were 90% left-handers, and right-handers were the minority?

 Which is very possible.
 (Since the majority of the Arabic-speaking world is just as right-handed as everywhere else, it's not the whole answer.
 But let's run with it a moment.)

 So, as a left-hander, why not write right-to-left?
 It's a little more radical than the adaptive solutions above, but it's possible for left-handers to cultive forms of mirror-calligraphy, like Leonardo da Vinci's notes but more aesthetically pleasing, which run from right to left across the page.